damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 image_title: /images/unsplash/cat-in-the-box.jpg
 ---

-Two years ago we announced that [GitLab is now simple to install] with a great triumph.
+Two years ago we announced that [GitLab is now simple to install] to great triumph.
 Since then, GitLab has grown to become an irreplaceable tool for many professionals.
 Part of this success can certainly be credited to an easier installation process using the omnibus-gitlab packages.
-The packages, however, seems to have polarized people to either [love](https://twitter.com/invalidusrname/status/673862628125614080) [them](https://twitter.com/Merenon/status/692027386272047104), or [hate](https://twitter.com/phessler/status/672747920635109376)
+The packages, however, seem to have polarized people to either [love](https://twitter.com/invalidusrname/status/673862628125614080) [them](https://twitter.com/Merenon/status/692027386272047104), or [hate](https://twitter.com/phessler/status/672747920635109376)